-4.4 The greater use of ASP Telephone inquiry as a means to safeguard
+4.4 The Greater Use of ASP Telephone Inquiry as a Means to Safeguard

 As a consequence of the restrictions placed upon society and the need to socially distance, greater emphasis was placed upon the use of telephone AP inquiries.
-Within Perth & Kinross, the use of telephone Inquiry's existed prior to this reporting year.
+Within Perth & Kinross, the use of telephone inquiries existed prior to this reporting year.
 However, our data supports that in previous reporting years, the use of a telephone assessment was rarely used.